GLANCECAM 3

 viewer that works!"

-GlanceCam is compatible with most IP cameras, because it works with standard protocols such as RTSP, HTTP(s) and RTMP
+GlanceCam is the native Mac client compatible with most IP cameras, because it works with standard protocols such as RTSP, HTTP(s) and RTMP

 What is GlanceCam?

-GlanceCam is an IP camera viewer for Mac.
+GlanceCam is beloved IP camera viewer for Mac.

 As a native client with support for standard streaming protocols, it allows to keep an eye on cameras from different brands in a secure way and without dealing with multiple clunky web apps, plugins or obsolete applications.